How To Be A Good Person And Why It Matters

 Medically Reviewed By: Sonya Bruner

 Have you ever wondered why people make the choices they do?
 What makes a person a good person?
 Should we strive to be good, and if so, why?

 Generally speaking, most people share a desire to be good.
-However, without knowing what makes a person considered to be a "good person," it's impossible to achieve that goal.
+However, without knowing what makes a person “good,” it's impossible to achieve that goal.
 For many, the struggle between trying to be good and having negative character traits can cause extreme anxiety or depression.
 We will discuss some of these issues and how to overcome them later in this article.

 What Is Goodness?

-The word "good" is defined as "virtuous, right and commendable; kind and benevolent."
-(Merriam-Webster)
+The word "good" is defined by Merriam-Webster as "virtuous, right and commendable; kind and benevolent."

-Henry David Thoreau was quoted as saying that "[g]oodness is the only investment that never fails."
+Henry David Thoreau was quoted as saying, "Goodness is the only investment that never fails."